solid-contrib/solid-tutorial-angular/chapter1.md

 In this tutorial we will cover how to build a simple hello world app using the SoLiD framework.
 What you will learn may include:

-* How to create an app
+* How to create your first SoLiD app
 * How to use decentralized login
 * How to to delegate HEAD requests to get a User: header
 * How to logout